-There are so many variables at play when you’re looking to finance a remodel project.
+There are so many variables at play when you’re looking at remodel costs for a home renovation project.
+Many homeowners face unique challenges such as building around structural challenges in older Portland homes or sourcing and shipping materials in difficult to reach Seattle areas.
 Rather than navigate the complicated process alone, it’s best to speak with a loan officer.
-Even a simple 10-minute phone call can address your credit score, debt to income ratio, loan value and more.
+A simple 10-minute phone call can address your credit score, debt-to-income ratio, home loan value and more.
 Remember to talk to a professional sooner rather than later — you don’t need to have a builder or project costs secured to pick up the phone.

 “It’s wonderful to have these discussions early on,” says Rez.
 “We have some clients who are just now thinking about doing a renovation and some that are planning years down the road.
 It’s important to have these conversations with a bank to talk about your dream projects and dream numbers, so we can provide a plan to make it happen.”

 Wondering why you haven’t heard of a home renovation loan?
-It’s because most lenders focus on purchasing and refinancing, rather than the nuanced home renovation loan.
+It’s because most lenders focus on purchasing and refinancing, rather than the nuanced home improvement loan.

 “A lot of lenders shy away from this product because there is simply more work involved in a renovation loan,” says Rez.
 “Some mortgage companies also aren’t big enough or don’t have the ability to fund a builder’s draws.”

 When speaking with a loan officer, it’s important to talk about your immediate goals and long-term plans.
 Are you planning to renovate again?
 Retire in the home?
 Sell in five years?
-Once your goals are addressed, you can choose the best financing option for your project.
+Once your goals are addressed, you can begin discussing home remodel loan rates to choose the best financing option for your project.